-Convertible Debt Instrument - The Company's 7% Convertible Debt instrument issued in 2006 (the "Debentures") constitutes a hybrid instrument that has the characteristics of a debt host contract containing several embedded derivative features that would require bifurcation and separate accounting as a derivative instrument pursuant to the provisions of SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS No. 133").
-As permitted by SFAS No. 155, "Accounting for Certain Hybrid Financial Instruments - an amendment of FASB Statements No. 133 and 140," the Company irrevocably elected to initially and subsequently measure the Debentures in their entirety at fair value with changes in fair value recorded as either a gain or loss in the consolidated statement of operations under the caption "Change in fair value of convertible debt instrument."
-Fair value of the Debentures is determined using a financial valuation model that requires assumptions that subject to significant management judgment.
+Convertible Debt Instruments.
+The Company's 7% Convertible Debt instrument issued in 2006 (the "Debentures") constitutes a hybrid instrument that has the characteristics of a debt host contract containing several embedded derivative features that would require bifurcation and separate accounting as a derivative instrument.
+The Company irrevocably elected to initially and subsequently measure the Debentures in their entirety at fair value with changes in fair value recorded as either a gain or loss in the consolidated statement of operations under the caption "Change in fair value of convertible debt instrument."
+Fair value of the Debentures is determined using a financial valuation model that requires assumptions that are subject to significant management judgment.
+See Note 9 for more information.

-Warrants - The Company has issued common stock warrants in connection with the execution of certain equity and debt financings.
-Certain warrants are accounted for as derivative liabilities at fair value in accordance with SFAS No. 133.
-Such warrants do not meet the criteria in paragraph 11(a) of SFAS No. 133 that a contract should not be considered a derivative instrument if it is (1) indexed to its own stock and (2) classified in stockholders' equity.
+Warrants.
+The Company has issued common stock warrants in connection with the execution of certain equity and debt financings.
+Certain warrants are accounted for as derivative liabilities at fair value.
+Such warrants do not meet the accounting criteria that a contract should not be considered a derivative instrument if it is (1) indexed to its own stock and (2) classified in stockholders' equity.
 Changes in fair value of derivative liabilities are recorded in the consolidated statement of operations under the caption "Change in fair value of warrant liabilities."
-Warrants that are not considered derivative liabilities as defined in SFAS No. 133 are accounted for at fair value at the date of issuance in additional paid-in capital.
+Warrants that are not considered derivative liabilities are accounted for at fair value at the date of issuance in additional paid-in capital.
 The fair value of warrants is determined using the Black-Scholes option-pricing model.

-Research and Development Expenses - Costs associated with research and development are expensed as incurred.
+Research and Development Expenses.
+Costs associated with research and development are expensed as incurred.
 The Company defers and capitalizes nonrefundable advance payments for goods or services that will be used or rendered for future research and development activities.
 Research and development expenses include, among other costs, salaries and other personnel-related costs, and costs incurred by outside laboratories and other accredited facilities in connection with clinical trials and preclinical studies.

-Income Taxes - The Company accounts for income taxes in accordance with SFAS No. 109, "Accounting for Income Taxes" ("SFAS No. 109").
-This statement requires an asset and liability approach to accounting for income taxes based upon the future expected values of the related assets and liabilities.
+Income Taxes.
+The Company accounts for income taxes in accordance with the accounting rules that requires an asset and liability approach to accounting for income taxes based upon the future expected values of the related assets and liabilities.
 Deferred income tax assets and liabilities are determined based on the differences between the financial reporting and tax bases of assets and liabilities and for tax loss and credit carry forwards, and are measured using the expected tax rates estimated to be in effect when such basis differences reverse.
 Valuation allowances are established, if necessary, to reduce the deferred tax asset to the amount that will, more likely than not, be realized.
-In June 2006, the Financial Accounting Standards Board issued FASB Interpretation ("FIN") No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48" or the "Interpretation").
-This Interpretation clarifies the accounting for uncertainty in income taxes recognized in accordance with SFAS No. 109.
-This Interpretation prescribes a more-likely-than not recognition threshold that a tax position will be sustained upon examination and a measurement attribute for the financial statement recognition of a tax position taken or expected to be taken in a tax return.
-This Interpretation also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-The Company adopted the provisions of FIN 48 on January 1, 2007.
-As of the date of adoption, the total amount of unrecognized tax benefits was approximately \$1,031,000 of which approximately \$880,000 if recognized, would impact the effective tax.
-As a result of the implementation of FIN 48, the Company did not recognize an adjustment to the deficit accumulated during the development stage for the unrecognized tax benefits because the Company has recorded a full valuation allowance against net operating loss carry forwards.
-There have been no changes in unrecognized tax benefits as a result of the tax positions taken during the current period (See Note 12 for further detail).
+In June 2006, the Financial Accounting Standards Board ("FASB") issued rules which clarified the accounting for uncertainty in income taxes which prescribes a more-likely-than not recognition threshold that a tax position will be sustained upon examination and a measurement attribute for the financial statement recognition of a tax position taken or expected to be taken in a tax return.
+These rules also provided guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.

-Comprehensive Income (Loss) - Comprehensive income (loss) is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
+Comprehensive Income (Loss).
+Comprehensive income (loss) is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
 The Company does not have any items of comprehensive income (loss) other than net losses as reported.